ishkapoor2000/PRACTICE_HACKTOBERFEST2021/Programming/Programming_CONTRIBUTION.md

 ## Contribution Guidelines 📃

 #### Kindly mention the following while making a PR:
-* It is mandatory to attach the Circuit Diagram  or Simulation Video along the code.
+* It is mandatory to attach the readme.md along the code files.
 * If the PR is not in the presenatble format, it will not be merged and marked as invalid.
-* You can make a new folder for a particular topic that you want to choose as your topic for contribution.
+* You have to make a new folder for a particular topic that you want to choose as the topic for contribution.
+* Make sure to provide snippet of output of the code (screenshot is preferred).
 * Avoid repeating the topics/projects which are already available.

 #### All your PRs will be marked as invalid if you don't adhere to the rules.